aimms/how-to/Articles/157/157-write-selected-tables.rst

    * Line 4: We will do a recursive search, because we also want to write defined parameters when the data of one of the constituents of its definition is changed.

-.. sidebar:: DatachangeMonitors

-    Datachange monitors track whether data of a selection of identifiers was changed since the last time checked.

-    A datachange monitor consists of three components:

-    #.
-A name - for sake of identification.

-    #.
-A reference to an AIMMS set - by having a reference, a data change monitor can even monitor dynamic subsets of :aimms:set:`AllIdentifiers`.

-    #.
-An internal component that maintains for each identifier and the referenced set the number of assignments since the last reset.

-    The AIMMS function reference describes the procedures operating on datachange monitors in detail:

-    * :aimms:func:`DataChangeMonitorHasChanged` - returns 1 if the data of at least one identifier, or the data of the reference set itself, has changed.

-    * :aimms:func:`DataChangeMonitorCreate` - creates a new datachange monitor name and resets

-    * :aimms:func:`DataChangeMonitorReset` - resets a datachange monitor and links it to the same or another reference set

-    * :aimms:func:`DataChangeMonitorDelete` - allows for cleanup

 * Writing to table ``db_ab`` saves the data of ``i_a, i_b, p_AB1, p_AB2``.
 In other words, when the data of ``i_a, i_b, p_AB1, or p_AB2`` is changed, we want to write to table ``db_ab``.

 * Writing to table ``db_bc`` saves the data of ``i_b, i_c, p_BC1``.
 Again, when the data of ``i_b, i_c, p_BC1`` is changed, we want to write to table ``db_bc``.